-Within the last week, it has been brought to our attention that there are scammers operating where they are alleging to be calling from the County Court Business Centre (“CCBC”) or, that they are an appointed Court Bailiff.
+Over the last couple of weeks, it has been brought to our attention that there are scammers operating where they are alleging to be calling from the County Court Business Centre (“CCBC”) or, that they are an appointed Court Bailiff.

 How do the scammers operate?

 Once a County Court Judgment (“CCJ”) has been entered, this record becomes a public record.
 The scammers appear to be targeting companies and have this information to hand.
 They are requesting that you make a bank transfer immediately to avoid the Bailiff attending your premises.

 Scammer tricks to look out for

 Please be vigilant before releasing any funds and remember the following points: